Dry Needling Doe Run, MO

 How Long Do The Needles Stay in For?
 How Deep They Go?

-That depends on you, your level of pain, lack of movement, and the affected tissue.
-Some piercings will not go very deep and the needles will be consistently moved and changed out.
-In other cases, the needles will stay in for as many as 15 or 20 minutes and will go deeper into the muscle, as often dry needling is the most effective way to access harder to reach muscles and tissue.
-All Axes treatment regiments are unique, just like our patients.
+That depends on you, your level of pain, lack of function, and the affected body part.
+Some piercings will be incredibly shallow and the needles will be consistently moved and changed out.
+Other times, the needles will remain for as many as 15 or 20 minutes and penetrate deep into the muscle, as often dry needling is the easiest way to manipulate harder to reach muscles and tissue.
+All Axes treatment plans are unique, just like our patients.

 How Many Sessions Will I Need?